mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 }
 ```

-Here we implement BarsView which uses HStack to display capsules in the horizontal layout.
-Another interesting fact here is GeometryReader.
-By wrapping any view inside the GeometryReader, we can access the geometry data like parent size and safe area insets provided by its container.
+Here we implement *BarsView* which uses *HStack* to display capsules in the horizontal layout.
+Another interesting fact here is *GeometryReader*.
+By wrapping any view inside the *GeometryReader*, we can access the geometry data like parent size and safe area insets provided by its container.
 We use container size to calculate the height of bars and draw them properly.
 We also use accessibility modifier here to make our bars more accessible and navigable.

 Every chart should have a legend view.
-Let's implement it by using another regular shape provided by SwiftUI.
+Let's implement it by using another regular shape provided by *SwiftUI*.
 I want to display legends as a view which contains a small colored circle on the left and title on the right.

 ```swift
 struct LegendView: View {